Are You Truly Rested? Understanding the Seven Types of Rest

 What it is: Emotional rest involves the freedom to express and feel your emotions authentically.

 How to implement: Surround yourself with supportive people who understand and validate your emotions.
 Seek therapy or coaching where you can express and process emotions.
 Allow yourself to express your feelings without judgment.
-Use journalling, tapping and self-expression to process emotions.
+Use journalling, tapping and gentle self-expression to allow emotions to move through in a supported way.
 Practice self-compassion.

 Social Rest